thautwarm/Traffy.UnityPython/README.md

 `[PyBind]` can be used to bind Python methods.
 You can bin a Python `staticmethod` or instance method through the following the steps:

-1. implement an instacne/static method
+1. implement an instacne/static method/instance property

     ```c#
     [PyBind]